Code-Institute-Submissions/Alabama-Slammers-Responsive-Website-Project/README.md

 HTML5
 CSS3
-Bootstrap https://getbootstrap.com/  used to create some buttons and other design elements GIT https://git-scm.com/  used to upload work to the local repository GITHUB https://github.com/  used to upload work to the remote repository Google Chrome developer tools used to inspect the code and make design decisions Sublime Text https://www.sublimetext.com/
+Bootstrap https://getbootstrap.com/  used to create some buttons and other design elements GIT https://git-scm.com/  used to upload work to local repository GITHUB https://github.com/  used to upload work to remote repository Google Chrome developer tools used to inspect the code and make design decisions Sublime Text https://www.sublimetext.com/
 Javascript for a hamburger icon used for mobile.

-## Testing
+Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part, you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.